A Survey for Federated Learning Evaluations: Goals and Measures: Future Directions

 \subsection{Contribution Evaluation for Incentive Design}

-While not discussed in detail in this article, incentive is also very important for FL, as parties would work together only when incentives are designed satisfactorily.
-A good incentive mechanism in FL should satisfy the participants' rationality which means that each party's reward should be greater than it's the cost of joining the federation.
-Meanwhile, the parties with more contribution should gain more reward to achieve fairness.
-There are also many other targets of designing an incentive mechanism for FL, such as reducing the delay of distributing rewards \cite{yu2020sustainable}.
-The evaluation plays an important role in the incentive mechanism, especially when evaluating the contribution of the participants.
-Intuitively, one participant's contribution could be evaluated by comparing the model performance when trained with and without its datasets, \eg Shapley values \cite{wei2020efficient} is often adopted.
-In the future, the evaluation system could potentially incorporate real-time contribution evaluation and reward distribution to serve as an incentive mechanism.
+While not discussed in detail in this article, the incentive is also significant for FL, as parties work together only when incentives are designed satisfactorily.
+A suitable incentive mechanism in FL should satisfy the participants' rationality, meaning that each party's reward should be greater than the cost of joining the federation.
+Meanwhile, the parties with more contributions should gain more rewards to achieve fairness.
+There are also many other targets of designing an incentive mechanism for FL, such as reducing the delay in distributing rewards \cite{yu2020sustainable}.
+The evaluation plays a vital role in the incentive mechanism, especially when evaluating the participants' contributions.
+Intuitively, one participant's contribution could be evaluated by comparing the model performance when trained with and without its datasets, \eg, Shapley values \cite{wei2020efficient} is often adopted.
+The evaluation system could incorporate real-time contribution evaluation and reward distribution to serve as an incentive mechanism.